 Outside the office Helen loves live music, arts and crafts, and savouring the London atmosphere.
 You’ll find her scouring the South Bank for the latest pop up restaurants and bars, or soaking up the culture around Covent Garden.

-We have over 16yrs experience of working with award winning architects & interior designers
+With over 17yrs experience working & collaborating with award winning architects & interior designers

-Our artists have trained and also practiced as architects so we understand the nuances and technicalities behind every project
+Our artists have trained & also practiced as architects so we understand the nuances & technicalities behind every project

-We continuously push the creative boundaries of our work
+Your project will benefit from us continuously pushing the creative boundaries of our work

-Aitch Group, Aedas Arts Team, Argent Design, Allies & Morrison, Atelier London, Barratt Homes, BUJ Architects, Catalyst Housing Group, Candy & Candy, Charlton Brown Architects, CID Interiors, Clearbell Capital, City & Docklands, Davy Smith Architects, Essential Living, Exton Estates, Fabrik, Foster & Partners, Four Communications, Gaunt Francis, Genesis Housing Association, Green Park Reading, Heritage Architecture, HKR, Hill Residential, Ian Ritchie Architects, Landview Properties, London Square, Linden Homes, Make, me&dave, Monmouth Dean, Mullaley, Panter Hudspith, Peabody, Perkins & Will, Philosophy Design, Reef Estates, Savills, Scott Brownrigg, Sherrygreen Homes, Westhill UK, Weston Homes and Yahn Lykoria.
+Adjaye Associates, Aecom, Aitch Group, Aedas Arts Team, Argent Design, Allies & Morrison, Atelier London, Barratt Homes, BDP, BUJ Architects, Catalyst Housing Group, Candy & Candy, Charlton Brown Architects, CID Interiors, Clearbell Capital, City & Docklands, Davy Smith Architects, Duncan Miller Ullmann, Essential Living, Exton Estates, Fabrik, Foster + Partners, Four Communications, Gaunt Francis, Genesis Housing Association, Green Park Reading, Heritage Architecture, HKR, Hill Residential, Ian Ritchie Architects, Jefferson Sheard, Landview Properties, London Square, Linden Homes, Make, me&dave, Monmouth Dean, Mullaley, Nshama, Panter Hudspith, Peabody, Perkins & Will, Philosophy Design, Reef Estates, Savills, Scott Brownrigg, Sherrygreen Homes, The Greater Cambridge Partnership, Westhill UK, Weston Homes, Wolverhampton City Council and Yahn Lykoria.

 Bringing ideas to life takes intelligence and creativity.
 It also takes outstanding software and hardware.